makeup/makeup-js/packages/makeup-navigation-emitter/README.md

 ## Options

 * `autoInit`: specify an integer or -1 for initial index position.
-Can also set to "aria-selected" which will set to index position of first item with `aria-selected=true` (default: 0)
+Can also set to "aria-selected" which will set to index position of first item with `aria-selected=true` (default: 'first')
 * `autoReset`: specify an integer or -1 for index position when focus exits widget (default: null)
 * `axis` : specify 'x' for left/right arrow keys, 'y' for up/down arrow keys, or 'both' (default: 'both')
 * `ignoreButtons`: if set to true, nested button elements will not trigger navigationModelChange events.
 This is useful in a combobox + button scenario, where only the textbox should trigger navigationModelChange events (default: false)